AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-48234-catalog-search-result-shows-incorrect-category-item-count-when-show-out-of-stock-option-enabled.md

 # ACSD-48234: catalog search result shows incorrect category item count **[!UICONTROL Display Out of Stock Products]** enabled

-The ACSD-48234 patch solves the issue where the catalog search result shows incorrect category item count when the **[!UICONTROL Display Out of Stock]** option is enabled.
+The ACSD-48234 patch solves the issue where the catalog search result shows an incorrect category item count when the **[!UICONTROL Display Out of Stock Products]** option is enabled.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.25 is installed.
 The patch ID is ACSD-48234.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions